nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: No appointment is edited.
 Error details are shown in the status message.

     9. Test case: Edit a patient/doctor's appointment to clash with their existing appointments (edit the date and time to be the same or overlapping with an existing appointment).<br>
         Expected: No appointment is edited.
-Error details are shown in the status message indicating a clash in appointments.
+Error details are shown in the status message indicating a clash between appointments.

 2. Editing an appointment while some appointments are being shown